-AVG VPN offers strong encryption but falls down when it comes to privacy features – there’s not even a VPN kill switch.
-The logging policy is one of the more intrusive ones we’ve seen, and your originating IP address could be stored for up to 30 days, or even longer in some circumstances.
+AVG VPN provides strong encryption but no advanced privacy features – there’s not even a VPN kill switch.
+AVG VPN’s logging policy is one of the more intrusive ones we’ve seen: your originating (true) IP address could be stored for up to 30 days, or even longer in some circumstances.

 Pricing & Deals

-Like most providers, AVG offers a few different pricing plans to make your choice easier.
-You can choose anywhere from a one-year to a three-year subscription – these all offer the same features but the longer plan you sign up to, the less you pay on a monthly basis.
+AVG offers different pricing plans to make your choice easier: you can choose from a 12-month plan through to a 3-year subscription.
+All the plans include the same product features but the longer subscription, the smaller the monthly cost.

 AVG Secure VPN Coupon